LezaMalik/Int_2023/README.md

 # Int_2023
 ## Learning Linux

-**1. whoami**
+### 1. whoami

 This command prints the current user logged in.The output displays the username of the effective user in the current shell.

-  		`whoami` *: displays the name of the current user*
+  		`whoami` : displays the name of the current user

 ![whoami picture](./assets/whoami.JPG)

-**2. man** *(manual)*
+### 2. man *(manual)*

 This command shows the manual of a command.
 It provides a detailed view of the command which includes NAME, SYNOPSIS, 		DESCRIPTION, OPTIONS, EXIT STATUS, RETURN VALUES, ERRORS, FILES, VERSIONS, EXAMPLES, AUTHORS and SEE ALSO.

-	*Example:*
+ **Example:**

-  		`man ls` *: this displays the manual of ls command*
+		`man ls` : this displays the manual of ls command

 ![man picture](./assets/man.JPG)

-**3. clear**
+### 3. clear

 This command clears the screen.We can clear our terminal by using short cut `CTRL+L`.

-**4. pwd** *(print working directory)*
+### 4. pwd *(print working directory)*

 This command prints the full name of the current/working directory.

 ![pwd picture](./assets/pwd.JPG)

-**5. ls** *(list)*
+### 5. ls *(list)*

 This command prints the list of folders in current directory.It is designed to list the names and features of files and directories.
 It can be used for a single file or as many as all files and folders in a selected set of directories.

+Following are the flags used with ls command:

 * `ls -a`	*list all files including hidden file starting with '.'.*
 * `ls -d`	*list directories - with ' */'.*
 * `ls -l`	*list with long format - show permissions.*